Risks of Neck Lift Surgery

 How long with the effects of neck lift surgery last?

 Every patient is different – so is the expected longevity of any particular procedure.
-There are many factors than can extend longevity or shorten it, some controllable and some not.
+There are many factors that can extend longevity or shorten it, some controllable and some not.
 Ask your Specialist Plastic Surgeon for details.

 In general, the longevity of a neck lift may vary between 5 years to 10 years or more.
 It often depends on your skin health, collagen levels, genetics, overall health – and your Surgeon’s precision.
-The care you take of your health and your skin, including your exposure to the damaging rays of the sun, is important BEFORE and AFTER your neck lift surgery.
+The care you take of your health and your skin, including your exposure to the damaging rays of the sun, is important before and after your neck lift surgery.

 As with any other cosmetic surgery, your age, your overall health, the elasticity of your skin, and your willingness not to smoke and to avoid the sun, will all be factors in determining how long you have a smooth, youthful neck.